Enrichment

 Lytics Content Authorization

-If some of your content is premium and requires a login to access, then you'll need to set up an authorization so Lytics can access this content.
+If some of your content is premium and requires a login to access, then you'll need to create a new authorization so Lytics can access this content.
 To do this:

 lyticsbot Directive Configurations